Winching Logs onto Your Trailer: A Practical Guide

 When transporting logs, securing them properly is crucial to prevent accidents:

 1. Heavy-Duty Straps or Chains: Use high-quality, heavy-duty straps or chains designed to handle the weight of the logs.
 These should be rated for heavy loads to ensure they won’t break under pressure.
+For heavier logs, double-check the tension of your straps and use additional anchor points if necessary.

 2. Multiple Tie-Down Points: Secure the logs at several points along the trailer.
 This method distributes the tension evenly and keeps the logs from moving during transit.
 Use at least four tie-downs: one at each end and two in the middle for longer logs.